 - Almond flour – I use finely ground, blanched almond flour because it has a great texture and is the best for baking

-- Pumpkin puree – Make sure you use canned puree, not pumpkin pie filling
+- Pumpkin puree – make sure you use canned puree, not pumpkin pie filling.
+Get an extra can and make this delicious Pumpkin and Carrot Soup - you won't regret it!

 - Sweetener – I like to use powdered stevia, but use your sweetener of choice